 There is a lot of confusion out there...

-Any table top rectangular grill can be called a Konro Grill but to our knowledge only Kaginushi of Ishikawa in Suzu province Japan produce the original Konro Grill handmade entirely from Diatomaceous Earth.
+Any table top rectangular grill can be called a Konro Grill as it's not a brand name and to our knowledge only Kaginushi of Ishikawa in Suzu province Japan produce the original Konro Grill handmade entirely from Diatomaceous Earth.
+Unless specified as 'Kaginushi' it will not perform in the same way and is more than likely not from Japan.
+With years of experience working with the mine and a network of distributors in Japan, you can always be assured that you are getting the real deal with Chefslocker.

 In 2015 Chefslocker was founded by a Chef with integrity.
 The company has forged long lasting relationships with Japanese producers and distributors to provide traditional Japanese crafstmanship.
-10 years later it seems appropriate to call out a misleading narrative and to clarify that we will only ever stock the Original Kaginushi Konro Grill and will always do our best to source the best performing Binchotan Charcoal at the best possible price for our customers.
+10 years later, we will only ever stock the original Kaginushi Konro Grill and will always do our best to source the best performing Binchotan Charcoal at the best possible price for our customers.

 For information regarding our Binchotan Charcoal subscription service please visit: www.binchotancharcoal.co.uk